"Jeremiah was very professional. Top notch communication. Did a fantastic job on my property."

 Is TreeShop fairly priced?

-Pricing is informed by 500+ completed projects.
-You get a flat, transparent quote before any work starts — no surprise invoices, no hourly creep.
+Every quote is informed by 500+ completed projects.
+You get a transparent quote before any work starts — no surprise invoices, no hidden costs.
 Multiple customers specifically call out fair pricing in their reviews.

 What customers say